February 26 incident: Opposition of the Court faction and Emperor

-The Imperial Palace learned of the uprising when Captain Ichitarō Yamaguchi, a supporter of rebel officers and duty officer for the 1st Infantry Regiment, informed his father-in-law, General Shigeru Honjō, the Emperor's chief aide-de-camp and member of the Kōdō-ha, at about 05:00.
+The Imperial Palace learned of the uprising when Captain Ichitarō Yamaguchi, a supporter of rebel officers and duty officer for the 1st Infantry Regiment, informed his father-in-law, General Shigeru Honjō, the Emperor's chief aide-de-camp and member of the Kōdōha, at about 05:00.
 Honjō then contacted his subordinates and the chief of the military police and headed to the palace.
 The Emperor himself learned of the incident at 05:40 and met with Honjō shortly after 06:00.
 He told Honjō to end the incident, although he was not specific as to how.

 With Saitō dead and Suzuki gravely wounded, the Emperor's chief remaining advisors were Kōichi Kido, Chief Secretary to the Lord Keeper; Kurahei Yuasa, Minister of the Imperial Household; and Vice-Grand Chamberlain Tadataka Hirohata.
 Those officials met after learning of the attacks from Suzuki's secretary.
 They took a hard line, advising the Emperor that he should demand that efforts be concentrated on suppressing the uprising and that he must not accept the resignation of the current government, as doing so would "effectively be granting victory to the rebel army."
 It was after hearing that advice that Hirohito hardened his position.